threatjammer/markdown-tutorials/how-detect-user-connects-risky-network-provider.md

 ### Option 1: Using the assessment endpoint

 The assessment endpoint returns a **risk or confidence score for the user's IP address**.
-The score follows a [multi-factor approach](https://threatjammer.com/docs/how-threat-jammer-works), and several factors are if the IP address belongs to a risky Autonomous System or Datacenter, or the prefix subnets of an Autonomous Systems or Datacenters.
+The score follows a [multi-factor approach](https://threatjammer.com/docs/how-threat-jammer-works).
+Several factors are if the IP address belongs to a risky Autonomous System or Datacenter or the prefix subnets of an Autonomous Systems or Datacenters.
 The score will be the highest value of the four (AS risk, Datacenter risk, AS prefix risk, Datacenter prefix risk).

 You can use the following `curl` from the command line to get the risk score of a user's IP address.
 In this example, we will use a random IP address of Microsoft Azure: